Prevent Hypertension: Lifestyle, Diet and Insurance Can Make a Big Difference

 Monitor your blood pressure

 Regular blood pressure checks may help identify hypertension early and prevent complications.
-It is recommended to have your blood pressure checked at least once a year or more often if you have risk factors for hypertension.
+It is recommended to have your blood pressure checked at least once a year or more often if you have hypertension risk factors.
+You can also monitor hypertension at home with:

 Insurance for hypertension